2011 Chevrolet Corvette

 The ZR1 is extraordinarily quick from point-to-point on a race track, or getting down a curvy road.
 In all probability, the number of drivers in the world who could use up all that a car like this has to offer is not a very big number, and would not include anyone what has either not had some serious racing experience, or some serious car-testing experience.
 The problem is that if you use a car like either the Z06 or the ZR1 (or even the regular Corvette, for that matter) to anywhere near the edges of its capabilities, you are going very, very fast.
 The corners come up very quickly, the requirement for saving the situation becomes a very difficult thing to do and the consequences of a mistake are enormous.
 The ZR1 is not a car for the faint of heart or for those without the highest of skill levels.

-Still, it is possible for it to be driven in a more sensible manner and, in this way, it behaves quite civilized.
-It's comfortable, fairly quiet, and, believe it or not, EPA-rated at 20 mpg Highway.
+However, it is possible for the ZR1 to be driven in a more sensible manner and, in this way, it behaves quite civilized.
+It's comfortable and fairly quiet.

 Still, the standard Corvette is far easier to live with every day than either the Z06 or ZR1, with a smoother ride on rough roads and a lighter clutch pedal.
 And it has 430 horsepower.

-The Chevrolet Corvette is easy to live with and easy to drive.
+The Chevrolet Corvette is the great American sports car.
+It's thrilling to drive and delivers breathtaking acceleration performance and exceptionally tenacious grip for braking and cornering.
+Yet it's fairly easy to live with and relatively easy to drive.
 The ultra-high-performance Z06 and Grand Sport models push the envelope for off-the-shelf production cars to incredible limits.
 For everyday driving, our choice is for one of the standard models.

 NewCarTestDrive.com editor Mitch McCullough reported from Los Angeles; with Jeff Vettraino in Detroit, and Kirk Bell in Chicago.